casey/just/README.md

 #### Fish

-Save the completion script to Fish's completions directory to lazy-load it:
+Save the completion script to the completions directory to lazy-load it:

 ```fish
 mkdir -p ~/.config/fish/completions